 - Natural History Museum (South Kensington)– Tip: book a free timed entry slot online before visiting

-These central locations are easily accessible for those living in Zone 1 and Zone 2 apartments across London.
+These central locations are easily accessible for residents of Zone 1 and Zone 2 apartments across London.

 Source: https://www.visitlondon.com/things-to-do/sightseeing/museum